 - Elastic Transcoder

 In total, I spent almost 250+ hours for AWS preparation.
-Number of hours totally depend on a person, I usually require lot of time to understand topic.
-The most important thing, is to understand importance of planning disciplined efforts.
-Everyday, at least an hour combined with 5 hours on every weekend will help you to knock off every topic.
+The number of hours totally depends on a person, I usually require a lot of time to understand a topic.
+The most important thing is to understand the importance of planning disciplined efforts.
+Every day, at least an hour combined with 5 hours on every weekend will help you to knock off every topic.